-- Understanding of GoodWeave’s mission and socially driven business model.
+- Exemplary writing, interpersonal, and presentation skills.
+Commitment to GoodWeave’s mission and socially driven business model.

-Please email resume and cover letter, explaining why your skills and experience are suitable for this position to:
+To apply, please email your resume and cover letter explaining your interest in the position and how your skills and experience are suitable to:

-Please note “PERSONNEL: Application for GoodWeave Project Manager, Hidden Supply Chains Initiative” in the email subject line.
+Please note “Senior Program Officer, Apparel” in the email subject line.
 No phone calls please.